MonsurElahi/House-rent-prediction-project/README.md

 This script uses **Simple Linear Regression**, which assumes a linear relationship between input (area) and output (price).
 It's trained using the `fit()` method from `sklearn.linear_model.LinearRegression`.

----

-## 📬 Feedback or Questions?

-Feel free to reach out or suggest improvements.
-This is a beginner-friendly demo for learning how machine learning can be used for real-world regression tasks.

----

-Let me know if you'd like this as a downloadable file (Markdown, PDF, etc.) or want to include features like plotting or saving the model!